Dr. Mark Grabe

 Mastery learning and student performance in individual progress educational systems

-Development and Evaluation of an On-Line Study Environment for Large Introductory Courses – computer supported metacognition, study efficiency and time to learn, collaborative note taking.
+Development and Evaluation of On-Line Study Environments for Large Introductory Courses – computer supported metacognition, study efficiency and time to learn, collaborative note taking.

 New models for what have traditionally been called “textbooks”.